+- 1. The Board of Directors has authority and duties according to the Securities and Exchange Act B.E.
+2535 (including the amendment).
+Any directors, who have conflict of interest both directly and indirectly with the Company or its affiliated, shall have no rights to vote in the agenda. - 2.
+Approve and/or opine to significant transaction such as investment in new business or the Acquisition or Disposition of Assets of the Company and its affiliated in regards to the Securities and Exchange Act and rules and regulations of the Stock Exchange of Thailand for the benefit of the Company and the shareholders while the conflict of interest persons would not participate in the agenda. - 3.
+Approve and/or opine to the Connected Transaction of the Company and its affiliated in regards to the Securities and Exchange Act and rules and regulations of the Stock Exchange of Thailand for the benefit of the Company and the shareholders while the conflict of interest persons would not participate in the agenda.
-- The Board of Directors has authority and duties to manage and govern the Company's operations in accordance with the Company's objectives, Articles of Association, Resolutions of the Shareholders' Meetings faithfully and safeguard the interests of the Company. - 2.
-Ensure the reliance of accounting, financial reporting and auditing systems as well as maintain effective internal control, internal audit, and risk management systems.

-- 3. Determine the Company's goals, guidelines, policies, business operations plans, and budgets.
+- 4. The Board of Directors has authority and duties to manage and govern the Company's operations in accordance with the Company's objectives, Articles of Association, Resolutions of the Shareholders' Meetings faithfully and safeguard the interests of the Company. - 5.
+Ensure the reliance of accounting, financial reporting and auditing systems as well as maintain effective internal control, internal audit, and risk management systems. - 6.
+Determine the Company's goals, guidelines, policies, business operations plans, and budgets.
 Monitoring and supervision the administration and management of the Executive Committee to efficiently and effectively adhere to the set policies, operations plans, and budgets.
-And also determine the Company's good corporate governance and corporate social responsibilities policies. - 4.
-Ensure the succession plan of the Company's management continuously. - 5.
-Consider and approve the interim dividend and to consider annual dividend payments to be proposed to the Shareholders' Meetings. - 6.
-Consider and determine management structure, appoint the Executive Committee, Chief Executive Officer and other sub-committees as appropriate, such as Audit Committee, including determining authority of the Executive Committee, the Chief Executive Officer and the appointed sub-committees. - However, the empowerment according to scope of determined duties shall not include the authority that may allow the aforementioned Executive Committee, Chief Executive Officer and sub-committees to consider and approve any transactions that may cause any conflict of interest processed with the Company or its subsidiary (if any), except for normal business transactions which are in accordance with general trade conditions or policy and rules already considered and approved by the Board of Directors. - 7.
-The Board of Directors may appoint any one director or more or any other person to perform any acts on their behalf under the control of the Board of Directors, or may give the afore mentioned directors / persons some authority as the Board of Directors deems appropriate and may cancel, revoke, withdraw and amend such authority as it deems appropriate.
-However, such empowerment shall not include the authority that may allow the authorized directors / persons to consider and approve any transactions that may cause any conflict of their own or any other person's interest processed with the Company or its subsidiary (if any), except for normal business transactions which are in accordance with general trade conditions or policy and rules already considered and approved by the Board of Directors. - 8.
-Ensure reports of the Company's general information and financial statement are provided to shareholders and stakeholders with correctness, promptness and in line with the laws.
+And also determine the Company's good corporate governance and corporate social responsibilities policies. - 7.
+Ensure the succession plan of the Company's management continuously. - 8.
+Consider and approve the interim dividend and to consider annual dividend payments to be proposed to the Shareholders' Meetings. - 9.
+Consider and determine management structure, appoint the Executive Committee, Chief Executive Officer and other sub-committees as appropriate, such as Audit Committee, including determining authority of the Executive Committee, the Chief Executive Officer and the appointed sub-committees.

+However, the empowerment according to scope of determined duties shall not include the authority that may allow the aforementioned Executive Committee, Chief Executive Officer and sub-committees to consider and approve any transactions that may cause any conflict of interest processed with the Company or its subsidiary (if any), except for normal business transactions which are in accordance with general trade conditions or policy and rules already considered and approved by the Board of Directors.

+10. The Board of Directors may appoint any one director or more or any other person to perform any acts on their behalf under the control of the Board of Directors, or may give the aforementioned directors / persons some authority as the Board of Directors deems appropriate and may cancel, revoke, withdraw and amend such authority as it deems appropriate.

+However, such empowerment shall not include the authority that may allow the authorized directors / persons to consider and approve any transactions that may cause any conflict of their own or any other person's interest processed with the Company or its subsidiary (if any), except for normal business transactions which are in accordance with general trade conditions or policy and rules already considered and approved by the Board of Directors.

+11. Ensure reports of the Company's general information and financial statement are provided to shareholders and stakeholders with correctness, promptness and in line with the laws.